clay-f/dotfiles/README.md

 dotfiles.
-put some special stuff to zsh_config.
+put some special stuff to fun.